The following professionals lent their expertise to this article:

 Eligibility

-Applicants must be full-time students in an accredited or developing occupational therapy program, and have completed at least one year of OT specific coursework.
+Applicant must be a full-time student in an accredited or developing occupational therapy program, and have completed at least one year of OT specific coursework.

 How to Apply